Skip to main content

 6. Select columns to display.

-Double example
+Double type

 2. Click + Add Parameter.